 Cash back credit cards typically reward your spending with straight cash back.
 Some cards even give up to 5% back just for using the card.
 If you use it to spend on the things you normally would anyway (like groceries, restaurants, daycare, or utility bills), you could earn a decent amount in cash back rewards.

 Rewards cards typically provide points for your spending.
 Our favorite type of cards are travel rewards cards, but rewards points can usually be redeemed for gift cards, travel, cash, and more.

 Even better, when you create a new account, both types of cards usually provide a signup bonus.
 These bonuses may be worth up to $500 in cash or more.
 Simply meet the minimum spending requirement, and you’re usually in luck.
-Here are a couple of our favorites:
+Here are a couple of our favorite cash back cards:

 One final word of warning: It’s super important that you pay your card off every month so you don’t end up paying extra on interest charges.
 Trust us, the interest payments are usually far more expensive than any rewards or cash back you received.
 Also, don’t overspend to meet any points goals or signup bonus requirements.
 To make the most of your cards, simply use them to pay for the things you’d normally buy anyway.